moneyeva/moneyeva-docs/docs/intro/account-setup.md

        - **Number Format**: Choose your preferred number format based on locale selected.
 - **My Evas**: Access all scenarios (called "Evas") you’ve created, both published and work in progress, to manage and refine them as needed.

-Setting up an account is optional, but it unlocks a range of features that make Money Eva even more powerful. <a href="https://moneyeva.com/login" target="_blank">**Sign up today** :material-open-in-new:</a> to start creating and personalizing your financial scenarios.
+Setting up an account is optional, but it unlocks a range of features that make Money Eva even more powerful. <a href="https://moneyeva.com/login" target="_blank" rel="noopener">**Sign up today** :material-open-in-new:</a> to start creating and personalizing your financial scenarios.